jdubois/jdubois-langchain4j-demo/README.md

 It is enabled by using the `small` Spring Boot profile.
 One way to do this is to set `spring.profiles.active=small` in the `src/main/resources/application.properties` file.

-To set up the necessary resources, you need to have Docker installed on your machine, and run with Docker Compose the `src/main/docker/docker-compose.yml` file.
+To set up the necessary resources, you need to have Docker installed on your machine, and run with Docker Compose the `src/main/docker/docker-compose-small.yml` file.

 It will set up:

-- An Ollama instance, with the tinyllama models.
-Its Web UI is available at [http://localhost:8081/](http://localhost:8081/).
+- An Ollama instance, with the tinyllama model.
 - A Qdrant instance.
 Its Web UI is available at [http://localhost:6333/dashboard](http://localhost:6333/dashboard).

 ### _Option 3_ : Fully local, not very fast, but with good quality